Keith-Tachibana/Star_Wars_Memory_Match_Game/guides/features/resetting-game.md

 ### Overview

-In this feature, you are resetting the stats that have currently been tracked back to the state when you first started the game.
-This is necessary in the event you complete the game or need to reset the game before the completion of the game.
+In this feature, you are resetting the game.
+  - To do this you must:
+    - Reset the stats to their original values
+      - Except for `games played`, that must be incremented everytime the game is reset
+    - Return the cards to their original state
+      - This means all instructor cards are hidden and the `lfz-card` images are shown

 ### Feature Set

 1. In your `script.js` file, declare a function, `resetStats`.
-2. Reassign all the variables used to track stats back to `0`.
+2. The function should reassign all the variables used to track stats back to `null`.
-   - `accuracy`
    - `matches`
    - `attempts`
-3. Resetting the game counts as a completing the game.
+3. Resetting the game counts as completing the game.
-   - Increase the `games_played` variable, by `1`.
+   - Increment the `games_played` variable, by `1`.
-4. Use your previously created function, `displayStats`, to re-display the recently modified stat variables.
+4. Use your previously created function, `displayStats`, to update the DOM for the recently modified stat variables.
-5. Additionally, select all the cards that are on the page and flip them back to have the card backs revealing.
+5. Additionally, select all the cards that are on the page and flip them back.
+    - The `lfz-card` images should be showing.
     - You will want to remove the `hidden` class on all cards to set them back to their original states before the game has been played.

 ### Design Docs

+#### Game Reset

 ![Resetting Game](../feature-gifs/reset-game.gif)